 - Trip Duration: A scenic 15–20 minute crossing.

-- 2026 Cost: Expect to pay €30 for adults and €15 for children.
-(Prices reflect the current 2026 landing permit fees).
+- 2026 Cost: €30 for adults and €15 for children.

-- Season: Landing typically commences in mid-April and runs through September.
+- Season: Mid-April through September.

 👉 Secure your Ireland’s Eye landing ferry slot here — Essential for 2026, as landing slots are capped to protect the bird sanctuary.